Choosing Credit Cards to Keep, Cut Up or Cancel

 All of the answers will tell you what you to do.
 For those who travel with their jobs, it is a good idea to set aside one card (probably the one with the highest credit line) to use ONLY for business travel.
 From there you need only maybe two other cards: MasterCard and Visa.
 If finances allow you might choose Discover or American Express, but you do NOT need any more than that.

 Look at the interest rates and the credit lines: hold on to those with the lowest interest rates and highest credit lines and get rid of the other ones.
 You must also develop the habit of paying your balance in full each month unless you have a large purchase.
 Get rid of department store cards; you don’t need them, and they usually have higher interest rates than major credit cards.
-Choosing your credit cards wisely will allow you to manage your credit and avoid the need to contract with credit repair companies and not having any need for credit restoration in the future.
+Choosing your credit cards wisely will allow you to manage your credit and avoid the need to contract with credit repair companies and not having any need for

 No related posts.